Southern Syria conflict (2025–present): Timeline

+2025

 February

 On 28 February 2025, unidentified armed individuals fired upon a vehicle carrying Druze civilians traveling on a road leading to Damascus International Airport within Jaramana.
 Two elderly individuals suffered injuries in this attack, and were both hospitalized.
+In response to these incidents, the General Security Service initiated a comprehensive security operation throughout Jaramana beginning on 28 February.
+Security forces reinforced positions at city entry points and deployed substantial personnel numbers around Jaramana to pursue suspected individuals considered responsible for the violence.
+Reports indicated that security forces intended to storm into Jaramana.

 March

 On 1 March, clashes broke out between Syrian caretaker government forces and local Druze armed groups responsible for community protection in Jaramana, during the security operation launched by Syrian authorities on the suburb.
 Members of the Jaramana Shield Brigade were involved in the clashes.
 During a violent altercation which erupted in Al-Seuof Square between two General Security Service members and local armed residents, one local gunman sustained serious injuries, requiring hospitalization, while authorities took the two security personnel into custody.

 In the clash at Al-Seuof Square, the wounded local gunman was taken to Al-Mujtahed Hospital for medical treatment.
 But Hay'at Tahrir al-Sham militants arrived at the hospital where the situation escalated when one of the wounded man's escorts allegedly made blasphemous remarks about Allah.
-This prompted members of Hayat Tahrir al-Sham present at the hospital to physically assault and subsequently detain the companions.
+This prompted members of Hayat Tahrir al-Sham present at the hospital to physically assault and subsequently detain the companions, resulting in one confirmed fatality among security forces.

 The clashes ended on 2 March 2025, after the entry of General Security Service into Jaramana.

 A meeting was held in March 2025 between Druze spiritual leader Hikmat al-Hijri, Yahya Al-Hajjar, the head of the Men of Dignity, Suleiman Abdul Baqi, the leader of Ahrar Jabal al-Arab, and Shakib Azam, the leader of Al-Jabal Brigade, in which it was agreed that the General Security Service would be "re-activated" in the governorate, as long as the people involved were from Suwayda.
 The Guest House of Dignity also announced its support for the initiative, in response to the initiative, other Druze militias threatened to burn general security vehicles.